Blog: Voices of Decolonization

 January 09, 2025

-Oh grandfather, great spirit, my grandfather I come to you with open arms and a hungry spirit Our people have lost the ways of old Teachings you taught us to be...
+by Brian Altvater, Sr. Oh grandfather, great spirit, my grandfather I come to you with open arms and a hungry spirit Our people have lost the ways of old Teachings you taught us to be one...

 December 05, 2024

-Welcoming Salmon in the Homelands by Maria Girouard (Penobscot Tribal Historian and Co-founder of Sunlight Media Collective) Penobscot people have long been steadfast stewards of the fisheries within their homelands.
-At times this stewardship...
+by Maria Girouard (Penobscot Tribal Historian and Co-founder of Sunlight Media Collective) Penobscot people have long been steadfast stewards of the fisheries within their homelands.
+At times this stewardship has involved defending, fighting and...

 November 07, 2024

-Before colonization, the Wabanaki region was rich in food; Wabanaki Tribes had excellent knowledge of their environment and knew where to find each resource, when it was abundant, and in what quantities.
-They utilized...
+by Jillian Kerr Before colonization, the Wabanaki region was rich in food; Wabanaki Tribes had excellent knowledge of their environment and knew where to find each resource, when it was abundant, and in what...

-Read More ShareWabanaki Educator Receives National Community Service Award, by Jillian Kerr
+Read More ShareWabanaki Educator Receives National Community Service Award

 October 10, 2024

-Lynn Amakehs (butterfly) Mitchell, Passamaquoddy citizen and Maine Indian Education Facilities Manager, is deeply committed to preserving her community's culture.
-Her unwavering dedication has earned her different awards, recognizing her service to her community...
+by Jillian Kerr Lynn Amakehs (butterfly) Mitchell, Passamaquoddy citizen and Maine Indian Education Facilities Manager, is deeply committed to preserving her community's culture.
+Her unwavering dedication has earned her different awards, recognizing her...

 September 05, 2024

-“It wasn't me,” said the child caught red-handed.
+by Jeffrey Hotchkiss “It wasn't me,” said the child caught red-handed.
 That's true – it wasn't me.
 I wasn't even born yet.
 Not until more than six decades after December 29, 1890.
-But it was...
+But...

 August 08, 2024

-REACH has been through many changes and transitions over the years, evolving from an idea of decolonization to becoming an official non-profit with a board, staff and many volunteers.
-It has been quite the...
+by the Wabanaki REACH Board REACH has been through many changes and transitions over the years, evolving from an idea of decolonization to becoming an official non-profit with a board, staff and many...

 July 04, 2024

-A family of robinsAn adult pair and two juvenilesExplore the grassy yardIn front of my houseShaded by the maple treeLiving from this landTaking what they need For much of my lifeI underestimated robinsI...
+by Penthea Burns A family of robinsAn adult pair and two juvenilesExplore the grassy yardIn front of my houseShaded by the maple treeLiving from this landTaking what they need For much of my lifeI...

 Read More ShareWABANAKI REACH CELEBRATES ORAL HISTORY EXHIBIT OPENING WITH GATHERING AT SIPAYIK MUSEUM